What You Should Know About Estate Gift Taxes

 Personal Service And The Skill To Get Things Done Right

-We are recognized throughout Chapel Hill and the surrounding areas of North Carolina for the personal service and quality representation we provide.
+We at Maitland & English Law Firm, PLLC are recognized throughout Chapel Hill and the surrounding areas of North Carolina for the personal service and quality representation we provide.
 Each of us brings a unique perspective to the law.
-For example, attorney Michelle Lynn English earned an LLM in taxation, which helps inform our estate law and elder law clients of the various ways taxation can influence their plans for the future.
+For example, attorney Michele Lynn English earned an LLM in taxation, which helps inform our estate law and elder law clients of the various ways taxation can influence their plans for the future.

 The Value Of Trusts

 There is no simple solution for these estate planning issues because every case is different.
-To learn more about how The Maitland & English Law Firm, PLLC can help you, call us at 919-265-0800.
-We are here to help you understand the law and how it affects your estate planning goals.
+To learn more about how an experienced lawyer at our firm can help you, call us at 919-265-0800 or contact us online.
+We are here to help you understand the gifting laws in North Carolina and how they may affect your estate planning goals.